PiggerRight/Write-ups-and-notes/Notes/linux-notes.md

 ### Must-know Files

-  - `/etc/passwd` — stores user account information, including which login shell is assigned to each user.
+  - `/etc/passwd` — stores user account information, including which login shell executable is assigned to each user.
   - `/bin/bash` — the Bash executable.
 It is not a configuration file; it is the program that implements the Bash shell.
   - `/etc/profile` — system-wide configuration file commonly read by **login shells**.
   - `/etc/bash.bashrc` — system-wide configuration file commonly read by **interactive Bash shells** on Debian/Ubuntu-based systems.